MINNEAPOLIS -- There's nothing quite like a major trade in baseball, as it's always fun to see how it eventually turns out for both sides.

 8) GoGo, Guerra, Humber and Mulvey for Johan

 The Twins had the chance to add top young talent to their roster, as Santana was one of the best pitchers in the game and several clubs were interested in a trade.
 Minnesota ultimately decided to send Santana to the Mets for a package centered around Gomez.
 But it turned out to be one of the worst trades in franchise history, as Guerra, Humber and Mulvey never panned out, and Gomez didn't break out until after he left the Twins.
 After two subpar years, Gomez was traded to the Brewers for shortstop J.J.
 Hardy.
 But even that trade didn't work out, as the Twins traded Hardy after one year to the Orioles in a deal brought back right-handers Jim Hoey and Brett Jacobson.

-Twins got from Indians: RHP Luis Tiant, RHP Stan Williams
+Twins got: RHP Luis Tiant, RHP Stan Williams

 Twins gave up: 3B Graig Nettles, RHP Dean Chance, RHP Bob Miller, CF Ted Uhlaender

 It was a huge trade for the Twins at the time, as Tiant had a 2.84 ERA in six seasons with Cleveland before the trade, and Williams was thought of as an ace reliever.
 Tiant, though, only threw 92 2/3 innings with the Twins because of a shoulder issue and was released after the season.
 Williams had a 1.99 ERA in 68 relief appearances in 1970 but was traded to the Cardinals the next year.
 Tiant signed with the Red Sox after being released and became one of the better starters in the AL in his eight seasons in Boston.
 Nettles was the big loss, as he went on to play 19 more seasons in the Majors, becoming a six-time All-Star.